 One of things they are likely to find hardest to get right is their personal statement - we’ve created a guide to writing a personal statement to help them get started.

 There are a few dates that you may want to put in your diary, so that you can remind your son or daughter to get their application in on time.
 Applications for undergraduate courses starting in September 2021 opened on 8 September 2020, with the first application deadline for the majority of courses on 29 January 2021 (visit the UCAS website for more information about this deadline).

 If your son or daughter has missed this year’s deadline don’t worry, as they may still be able to apply for their course through UCAS Extra.
-This service opens on 25 February 2022 and your child can submit an application until 30 June 2021.
+This service opens on 11 February 2021 and your child can submit an application up until 30 June 2021.
 Applications made after then enter Clearing.

 Not all courses will be available through UCAS Extra, but many courses continue to accept applications through this service.
 If your child can make applications using this service, it will automatically appear as an option when they log in to track their application on the main UCAS website and UCAS will contact them with all the information they need about how to submit additional applications.